Schedule subject to change

 One of the most significant barriers for people with disabilities to live independently are asset tests, which limit the amount a person can save before becoming ineligible for federal programs such as Medicaid.
 The introduction of ABLE Accounts in 2014 was a game-changer, but to date, only a limited amount of ABLE Accounts have been opened.
 During this session, experts will discuss opportunities that provider organizations haven’t yet fully leveraged to meet funding needs for respite, employment, and other support services of the people they support.
 Participants will walk away from this session with an understanding of the latest rules, as well as strategies for helping people with disabilities maximize this new resource.

-- Bette Ann Mobley, National Association of State Treasurers
+- Bette Ann Mobley, Director, Maryland ABLE

-- Michael Morris, National Disability Institute
+- Michael Morris, J.D., Executive Director, National Disability Institute (invited)

 ANCOR Disability Champions PAC Event